 Only a 30-minute drive away from Bath is one of my favourite Cotswold villages – Castle Combe.
 The incredibly quaint cottages with doors that suit no one taller than 5ft or the bridge that seems like it’s fit for a movie scene.
 Fun fact – the original Doctor Dolittle movie was filmed here.

 It doesn’t take long to visit but boy is it worth it.
 Here are some of my favourite things to do whilst in Castle Combe:

 Walk through the gates past the pub to the incredibly grand Manor House hotel.
 Watch guests play croquet on the lawn or even stay for a night of country luxury.

 Take an iconic photo on the bridge at the bottom of the village.
 Take a breather and watch the world go by.

 A few of the houses sell home made cakes on stalls outside their doors.
 Grab a slice and go a for a walk around the country lanes.

 Grab a pint at one of the two pubs in the market square.
 Both offer alfresco seating and beautiful views to take in.

 Helpful parking tip: there is a free car park for Castle Combe, however, it is located up a long hill.
 There is actually free roadside parking just beyond the village, depending on which way you enter.
 It is either after the free car park just before the town or after town before the free car park.

-If you want more information on things to see and do in Bath – visit the Visit Bath website, the official Bath tourism website for more.
+If you want more information on things to see and do in Bath, England – visit the Visit Bath website, the official Bath tourism website for more.